Prepaid funeral plans

 You can save on burial plot costs if you share a family plot or opt for a woodland burial

-Burial costs can vary dramatically.
-Buying a plot can cost just a few hundred pounds in remote rural locations, to £1,000s in cities and over £10,000 in some parts of London.
-This variation puts them outside plans – although some will permit any spare allowance to go towards the cost of a plot.
+Buying a burial plot can cost just a few hundred pounds in remote rural locations.
+But in cities it can be £1,000s, and over £10,000 in some parts of London.
+This variation puts burial costs outside plans – although some will permit any spare allowance to go towards the cost of a plot.

-Despite recent hikes in crematorium fees, cremations where you choose not to bury the ashes usually work out cheaper than burials because you don't have the same associated costs of buying a plot and paying towards site maintenance.
+Despite hikes in crematorium fees, cremations where you choose not to bury the ashes usually work out cheaper than burials because you don't have the same associated costs of buying a plot and paying towards site maintenance.
 And it's worth noting, you don't actually own a burial plot, it's more of a lease, usually up to 100 years.
 Then it'll need to be renewed – for a fee.

 You can cut burial costs by £100s or £1,000s